Tennis-Russian, Belarusian players denied entry for Prague WTA event

 Since June 2022, the Czech government has stopped issuing long-term visa to Russian citizens, who can gain entry only through short-term visas if they have relatives with European Union citizenship or are seeking entry on humanitarian grounds.

-(Reporting by Robert Muller and Jason Hovet; Additional reporting by Anita Kobylinska in Gdansk Editing by Christian Radnedge)
+(Reporting by Robert Muller and Jason Hovet; Additional reporting by Anita Kobylinska and Tommy Lund in Gdansk; Editing by Christian Radnedge and Ken Ferris)

 ((jason.hovet@thomsonreuters.com;))